 2. Creative & Experience Design

 Experience design is a budding new field that is really helping transform the quality and accessibility of immersive experiences.
-While you won’t need to become an expert UX designer to be a creative technologist or immersive designer, there are a number of key tools and processes that can greatly level up your work.
+While you won’t need to become an expert UX designer to be a creative technologist or immersive designer or work in virtual production, there are a number of key tools and processes that can greatly level up your work.
 The first is really understanding users.
 Who are the people that are using this experience?
 What is their understanding of the world?
 How do they perceive the challenges you’re trying to solve or talk about in your art?
 These questions only touch the tip of the iceberg of the world of UX, but even taking a simple UX course will give you the tools you need to never have users get confused in front of your immersive experience and not know how it works (a feeling many of us have experienced in our careers!).

 The same goes for prototyping and concept design.
 I can’t imagine the number of great ideas that never get realized because the artist couldn’t find a way to make a lo-fi or medium-fi prototype of their idea to help convince their team or company that this is worth building.
 The same could be said about pitching concepts.
 It’s so rare for me to speak to artists about what they’re working on and get anything other than some information about what they think is cool and some ideas about the aesthetics they like at that particular moment.
 I never hear about their creative intentions, the theme and story of their experience, or a proposed user journey of the work.
 These are the things that pros do when they’re getting their works funded and built and they’re all relatively basic concept design techniques.